maithili-k/iRODS-RDM-HPC-course/2-iRODS-icommands.md

 > **_Food for brain:_**
 >
-> * How many 'somehere' and 'something' do you deal with in a typical research project?
+> * How many 'somewhere' and 'something' do you deal with in a typical research project?
 > * How many research projects do you typically deal with per year, and are the 'somewhere' and 'something' the same everytime?
-> * Do you think you are doing good well in terms of the above data management steps?
+> * Do you think you are doing well in terms of the above data management steps?
 Do you have enough knowledge (including amongst colleagues) and enough support (e.g., tools, data stewards within University/Institute) to do this right?

 ## 1. Goal